kletobias/p2022/_projects/advanced-geospatial-feature-creation.md

 ## Fill Missing Values
 The missing values are for stations at 'Hauptbahnhof' and 'Wandsbeker Chaussee'.
-We look for other stations at these locations, that have GPS values.
+We look for other stations at these locations that have GPS values.
 Their GPS coordinates should be close to those of the missing stations.

 No other entries, apart from the two rows with missing GPS coordinates are found in the suburban train stations DataFrame.
-Next, we try to find rows in the subway stations DataFrame, that have valid GPS coordinates for the two stations.
+Next, we try to find rows in the subway stations DataFrame that have valid GPS coordinates for the two stations.

 ```python